-The Physician Assistant program at Augsburg is 27 months long with studies beginning each year in the summer semester (late May or early June).
+The Physician Assistant program at Augsburg is approximately 27 months long with studies beginning each year in the summer semester.
 The program accepts up to 33 students for each new class.
 Graduates will receive a Master of Science in Physician Assistant Studies and a PA certificate.

-Approximately 15 months of the program is didactic, or classroom work, including courses in human gross anatomy, pathophysiology, clinical medicine, pharmacotherapy, history and physical exam skills, research, and professional issues.
+Approximately 16 months of the program is didactic, or classroom work, including courses in human gross anatomy, pathophysiology, clinical medicine, pharmacotherapy, history and physical exam skills, research, and professional issues.
 The academic phase of the program also includes development of practical skills through the use of case studies, simulated patients, and technical skills workshops (i.e. suturing, casting/splinting).